odkr/cgi-runas/README.md

    [proc](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html)
    filesystem mounted on `/proc`.

-Most Linux distributions should meet those requirements.
+Linux-based systems should meet those requirements.
-*su-php* has been tested on Debian GNU/Linux.
+*run-php-as* has been tested on Debian GNU/Linux.

 You also need a webserver and [PHP](https://php.net/), of course.
-And you need to run PHP via the CGI in order for *su-php* to work.
+And you need to run PHP via the CGI in order for *run-php-as* to work.

+## Rationale

 ## Security

 **WARNING:**
-*su-php* is in need of real-world testing and an audit.
+*run-php-as* is in need of real-world testing and an audit.
 **You do *not* want to use it.**

-*su-php* performs the following checks to determine whether it should run a PHP script:
+*run-php-as* performs the following checks to determine whether it should run a PHP script:

 1. Are `WWW_USER` and `WWW_GROUP` known to the system?
 2. Is the executable owned by UID 0 and `WWW_GROUP` and